PUBNAVETRA · A Purple Wins Instrument

 • Does not close execution gaps

-• Does not run change programs or advisory work
+• Does not run change programs or transformation

 • Does not restructure functions or rewrite operating models